Home Page : Glossary : "A" : AGP

 AGP

 Advanced Graphics Port.
-Graphics card interface for high performance graphics (faster than PCI).
+Also known as an Accelerated Graphics Port.
+AGP is a graphics card interface for high performance graphics (faster than PCI).

 Specification Denoted Notes